hybridgroup/taskmapper/README.md

 * Release it to RubyGems

 ### Create the ticketmaster provider
-Thanks for a simple generator, it is easy to get started with a new provider.
+Thanks to a simple generator, it is easy to get started with a new provider.
 Run this from the command line:
     tm generate myprovider

 This will generate a new skeleton provider called ticketmaster-myprovider in the current directory.
 Create a repo from that directory, and you can start implementing your provider.